pedropech2001/introstructureprograming/conds-loop.md

    i ++
 }
 This example would normally count from i = 0 to i = 7, but each time the loop is executed it asks the user if he wants to increase the variable or not.
 If you enter "no", the continue statement is executed, which returns to the beginning of the loop without increasing the variable i by 1, since the statements below the continue would be ignored.

+**The continue jump statement**

+Is always used to interrupt (break) the normal execution of a loop.
+However, program control is not transferred to the first statement after the loop (as the break statement does, see the previous section Break statement in C), that is, the loop does not end, but instead ends the iteration in course, transferring the control of the program to the exit condition of the loop, to decide if a new iteration should be carried out or not.

+Therefore, the continue statement ends (ends) the execution of an iteration of a loop, but not the execution of the loop itself.
+So, the continue statement skips (does not execute) the statements that exist after it, in the iteration of a loop.

+Ejemplo

+#include <stdio.h>

+int main()
+{

+   int n, a;

+   a = 0;
+   do
+   {
+     printf( "Introduzca un numero entero: " );
+     scanf( "%d", &n );

+     if ( n == 0 )
+     {
+      printf( "ERROR: El cero no tiene opuesto.\n" );
+      continue;
+      /* En el caso de que n sea un cero, la iteración en curso del bucle
+         se interrumpe aquí. */
+     }
+     printf( "El opuesto es: %d\n", -n );
+     a += n;
+   } while ( n >= -10 && n <= 10 );

+   printf( "Suma: %d", a );

+   return 0;
+}